Chocolate Mummy Cupcakes

 The Halloween Project!

-I’ve been with a group of bloggers posting Halloween recipe for the past 3 years.
-We were all trying to post this week, and here I am the first to go live and it’s Friday!
-So I will add links and photos of all their amazing holiday recipes as they are posted next week.
-For now I’ve linked a few from the past for inspiration.
-And, of course, if you’re looking for an easy peasy idea, keep these mummy Halloween cupcakes in the back of your mind!
+I’ve been with a group of bloggers posting Halloween recipes for the past 3 years.
+And, of course, if you’re looking for an easy-peasy idea, keep these mummy Halloween cupcakes in the back of your mind!
+Plus, check out more Easy Halloween Treats below!

-Black Velvet Cupcakes from A Cookie Named Desire
+- Black Velvet Cupcakes with Raspberry Jam from Cookie Named Desire

-Melting Monsters Halloween Punch from The Speckled Palate
+- Melting Monster Halloween Punch from The Speckled Palate

 - Jack Skellington Macarons from Big Bear’s Wife